 The Samsung Galaxy Tab A 8.0 (2019) is being launched in Asia first, with a July 12th release date in the price region of $150 to $160.
 Yes, Samsung tablets have become cheap over the last 2 years, which the Samsung Galaxy Tab S5e is evidence of too.

 Samsung Galaxy Tab A 8.0 (2019) is an 8-inch Android 9.0 Pie tablet with a HD screen of 1280 x 800 resolution and 16:10 screen ratio, powered by a quad-core 2.0 GHz Qualcomm Snapdragon 429 processor, 2GB RAM, and 32GB storage and additional microSD card support up to as much as 512GB.

 Other Tab A 8.0 specs for this new 2019 model also includes dual-band 802.11 a/b/g/n Wi-Fi, Bluetooth 4.0, a 5100 mAh battery capacity good for a 10 hour battery life (or 40 hours of phone calls, which is pretty good), the 2MP and 8MP cameras, stereo speakers, a micro-USB 2.0 port, and a 3.5mm audio combo jack.

 The weight of the Samsung Galaxy Tab A 8.0 (SM-T 290, SM-T295, SM-T297) is 347 grams while it’s 8mm thick.
 Color options are black on black front and back, or silver metallic back with white bezels.

-This tablet isn’t launching in the US today and it’s not listed in the marketplace yet either, but we’ll update when it’s available in the US too.
-For a preview of the features, it still possible to take a look at the user manual (PDF) for it though.
+For a preview of the features, it possible to take a look at the user manual (PDF) for it.

 – Jim Miller